tlsnotary/docs-mdbook/src/intro.md

 While TLSNotary can notarize publicly available data, it does not solve the "[oracle problem](https://ethereum.org/en/developers/docs/oracles/)".
 For this use case, existing oracle solutions are more suitable.

+## What TLS version does TLSNotary support?

+TLSNotary currently supports TLS 1.2.
+TLS 1.3 support will be added in 2024.

 ## Who is behind TLSNotary?

 TLSNotary is developed by the [Privacy and Scaling Exploration (PSE)](https://pse.dev) research lab of the Ethereum Foundation.
 The PSE team is committed to conceptualizing and testing use cases for cryptographic primitives.